-110-Volt Breaker Panel below Bedroom Wardrobe
+House 110-Volt Breaker Panel in Bedroom Closet

 110-Volt Circuit Breakers

 The breaker panel protects all 110-volt components in the motor home from either an overload on the circuit or a short in the wiring or component itself.
 When an overload or short develops, the breaker will open preventing any further flow of electricity and, therefore, damage to the system.